-Depending on the selected window type, frequency component (actual peak) can fall in between two adjacent lines.
+Depending on the selected window type, the frequency component (actual peak) can fall in between two adjacent lines.

-In the example below we have a signal with a frequency of 256.5 Hz and amplitude of 1.
+In the example below, we have a signal with a frequency of 256.5 Hz and an amplitude of 1.
 The frequency resolution in our case is 2 Hz.
 When we add a free marker on the peak (non-interpolated), we see that the marker is at 256 Hz and has an amplitude of 0,97 (because the amplitude is split between two peaks).

 If we want to get the exact value, we have to interpolate the peak.
-To get the right interpolation, at least three lines on each side (left and right) have to have a smaller value that the peak.
+To get the right interpolation, at least three lines on each side (left and right) have to have a smaller value than the peak.
 Now, the frequency of the peak is in the exact position.
 Also, the amplitude has the right value.